-Each site will be responsible for purchasing and maintaining their own supply of the HIV primary care medications for this study.
+Each site will be responsible for purchasing and maintaining their own supply of non-study drugs (HIV primary care medications).
 All medications will be dispensed to participants in the amount required to prevent or treat its indication, and according to other applicable local practice standards (e.g. directly observed daily therapy for TB treatment.)